A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion

 From the modeling point of view, \cndref{diff-cnd}(b) is reasonable since it essentially says that, in the absence of ordering, demand tends to reduce the size of the inventory.
-In addition, it imposes a reasonable restriction on ``returns'' since it implies that the inventory level will never reach level $b$ in finite time ($a.s.$) solely by diffusion.
-According to Table~6.2 of Chapter~15 (p.~234) in \cite{karl:81}, $a$ may be a regular, exit or natural boundary point with $a$ being attainable in the first two cases and unattainable in the third.
+The boundary point $a$ may be regular, exit or natural with $a$ being attainable in the first two cases and unattainable in the third.
 In the case that $a$ is a regular boundary, its boundary behavior must also be specified as being either reflective or sticky.
-When $a$ is a reflecting boundary, \cndref{diff-cnd}(b,i) imposes a restriction on the model while our analysis applies to a sticky boundary $a$ without this additional condition.
-Again by Table~6.2 of Chapter~15 in \cite{karl:81}, $b$ is either a natural or an entrance boundary point and is unattainable from the interior in both cases. \cndref{diff-cnd}(b,ii) imposes a restriction on the speed measure $M$ when $b$ is a natural boundary.
-In order to unify our presentation for models having these various types of boundary points, we define the state space of possible inventory levels to be
+The boundary point $b$ is either natural or entrance and is unattainable from the interior in both cases.
+Following the approach in \cite{helm:15b}, we define the state space of possible inventory levels to be the interval ${\cal E}$ which excludes any natural boundary point and includes $a$ when it is attainable and $b$ when it is entrance.
+Since orders typically increase the inventory level, define ${\cal R} = \{(y,z) \in {\cal E}^2: y < z\}$ in which $y$ denotes the pre-order and $z$ the post-order inventory levels, respectively.